Highest weight Harish-Chandra supermodules and their geometric realizations: Representations of the Supergroup

 Proposition \ref{gamma-prop} allows us to obtain immediately the following corollary (we shall also see it later as a consequence of Lemma~\ref{spectrum-lemma} in the next section).

-\begin{proposition} $\cP$ is dense in $Hol(N^-)$ and $\cov{\cP}$ is dense in $F$. \end{proposition} \begin{proof} In view of the definition of the topology on $F$, it is enough to prove that $\cP$ is dense in $Hol(N^-)$.
-The proof goes as follows. $\red{N^-}$ is analytically isomorphic to $\C^{m|n}$ via the exponential morphism (see Sec. \ref{exp-sec}), for suitable $m|n$.
-The algebra of polynomials $\Pol(\C^m)$ is dense in the algebra $Hol(\C^m)\simeq Hol(\red{N^-})$ of entire functions over $\C^m$ with respect to the family of seminorms
+\begin{proposition} $\cP$ is dense in $\cO(N^-)$ and $\cov{\cP}$ is dense in $F$. \end{proposition} \begin{proof} {In view of the definition of the topology on $F$, it is enough to prove that $\cP$ is dense in $\cO(N^-)$.
+The proof goes as in the ordinary setting, since $N^-$ is analytically isomorphic to $\C^{m|n}$ via the exponential morphism, for suitable $m|n$.} \end{proof}

-where $K$ is a compact subset of $\C^m$.
-This comes from the theory in the ordinary setting.